fpgaprince/rtd/docs/source/combinatorial.rst

 AND Gate
 -----------------------
 The output is true, '1' only when all inputs are true, '1'.
-"multiplication implies ANDing"

 .. math::

   z &= x \cdot y\\
     &= xy

 Personally, I prefer to write the latter.

 ::